NeoSchema Reference Guide

 nameargumentsreturns

-:param class1: Integer ID to identify the first Class
+:param class1: Either the integer internal database ID, or name, to identify the first Class

-:param class2: Integer ID to identify the second Class
+:param class2: Either the integer internal database ID, or name, to identify the second Class

 nameargumentsreturns